EvanceI/alx-pre_course/README.md

-First github repo containing all the precoure assignments
+First github repo containing all the ALX precourse assignments